Home / ORPAS Application Guide / ORPAS – University of Ottawa

 Occupational Therapy: Overview

-Occupational therapy is a health profession that helps to solve the problems that interfere with a person’s ability to participate in occupations (everyday activities) that they want to, need to, or are expected to do (such as taking care of yourself and your family, going to work or school, enjoying leisure activities, etc.).
+Occupational therapy is a health profession that helps to solve the problems that interfere with a person’s ability to participate in occupations (everyday activities) that they want to, need to or are expected to do (taking care of yourself and your family, going to work or school, enjoying leisure activities, etc.).
 Occupational therapists do this by working with people and communities to enhance their abilities and/or by modifying the occupation and/or the physical and social environment.

 Occupational therapists work in collaboration with individuals and groups of persons of all ages (children, adults, seniors) to prevent or address actual or potential occupational performance difficulties in daily life.
 These difficulties may be caused by: